leanprover-community/ProofWidgets4/README.md

 mechanism built into Lean.
 User widgets provide the minimum of functionality needed to enable custom user interfaces.
 ProofWidgets builds on top of this with a higher-level component library, syntax sugar, and user-friendly abstractions.
-Stable parts of ProofWidgets may eventually be backported into user widgets, but ProofWidgets overall is intended to be kept separate from Lean core.
+Stable parts of ProofWidgets may eventually be backported into Lean core, but ProofWidgets overall will remain a separate library for the foreseeable future.

 ## Usage